ju-sh/colorviews/README.md

 # colorviews

-Colors are stored in terms of their RGB(A) values, which are then converted to other formats via instances of ColorView classes.
+A module to handle colors.

 ---

 # Quickstart
-Colors may be represented using `Color` (colors without alpha) and `AlphaColor` (colors with alpha value) objects.
+Colors may be represented using `Color` (for colors without alpha value) and `AlphaColor` (for colors with alpha value) objects.

 All colors are stored internally using their RGB(A) values and are converted to other color schemes when needed using appropriate ColorView objects.